To deliver the most appropriate and timely prehospital emergency medical care and rescue services to the citizens of the community

 Physio-Control LUCAS Chest Compression System

 Performing manual chest compressions during CPR is difficult, tiring, and impossible in certain situations.
 Quality varies from rescuer to rescuer, and deteriorates quickly after

 only one or two minutes.
 LUCAS is a safe and efficient CPR machine that standardizes chest compressions in accordance with the latest scientific guidelines.
 It never gets tired, doesn't have to

 stop when we're carrying the patient, and frees us to focus on other life-saving tasks.
 It also lets us strap into our seats on the way to the hospital, keeping us safer.

-best serve the community, we also need one on each of our other three ambulances.
+We have these on our two front-line ambulances, but to best serve the community, we also need one on each of our other four ambulances.